Testosterone to Cortisol - the all important ratio

-What is the testosterone:cortisol ratio?
+What is the testosterone to cortisol ratio?

-On a simplistic level, testosterone is an anabolic hormone – it helps to build muscle, produce red blood cells and increase aerobic metabolism in muscles.
+Testosterone is an anabolic hormone – it helps to build muscle, produce red blood cells and increase aerobic metabolism in muscles.
 Cortisol is a catabolic hormone – it works antagonistically with testosterone, inhibiting protein synthesis and blocking anabolic signalling.

 When chronically elevated, cortisol actively breaks muscle down and makes you more prone to infection.
 For both endurance and strength trainer athletes, the T:C ratio provides a useful marker of possible overreaching and overtraining syndromes, which is where the body does not sufficiently recover after exercise.
 This in turn can lead to a decline in performance, physiological stress, and emotional change.

 The T:C ratio is more sensitive to the stresses of training than either testosterone or cortisol measures alone.
 As an absolute number, the ratio is of limited use, but over time it can be trended to see how well you are recovering and indeed the true value of the T:C ratio is seen when these trends start to appear.

 A 30% decrease in T:C ratio has been suggested as an indicator of insufficient recovery and can point towards overtraining (though it is not a diagnosis in itself).
 If this is the case for you, then it is extremely important to reflect on your training routine and make sure you recover sufficiently to prevent long-term ill-health.

 Athletes with decreasing T:C ratios should talk with their coaches to: